craigfrancis/r-stats/readme.md

 First we need to record how long it takes for the page to be created.

-The execution time can be recorded with:
+The processing time can be recorded with:

 * [PHP with Apache](./docs/time/php-apache.md)
 * [PHP with Nginx](./docs/time/php-nginx.md)